bingomanatee/react-picker/README.md

 * **ChoiceMenu**: A container that wraps the options inside ChoiceContainer to provide an opportunity for adding selectAll, navigation etc. around the options (that are passed in as children).
 * **children**: the trigger to display (if any), above the ChoiceContainer.
   Use ChoiceContext to attach store.my.toggleDisplay to this to an onClick listener to trigger display of the menu on click.
+* **ChoiceItemIcon** An optional container that renders the icon (checkbox, radio)
+  inside the ChoiceItem.
+Accepts `active`, `chooseOne` boolean properties.
+  If absent, a set of SVG items for radio/checkboxes are provided.
+* **ChoiceItemLabel** An optional container that wraps the result of optionToLabel in a container; if absent the label will be wrapped in a `<label />` tag.

 These callbacks return useful values from the picker:

 * **onChoices([choices])**: a listener that gets the current choice set every time it changes